 "Life is about doing the unexpected!"
 After Grace left Barney's, she launched Pink Olive out of her personal passion to inspire giving and beautiful living.
 Her mission is to make the gifting process super easy, fun and attainable for little ones to loved ones.

-Grace opened her first brick and mortar Pink Olive in Manhattan's East Village in May 2007 followed by a second location in Brooklyn's Park Slope in March 2008, and Williamsburg in April 2014.
-In April 2016, she came back in Manhattan to open her fourth location in the West Village.
+Grace opened her first brick and mortar Pink Olive in Manhattan's East Village in May 2007 followed by a second location in Brooklyn's Park Slope in March 2008.
+In April 2016, she came back in Manhattan to open in the West Village.
 To expand upon her passion for helping emerging designers, Grace created Pink Olive School (previously RetailRecipes.com) – a site devoted to empower creative designers & artists how to make their product retail ready and create a desirable brand.

 Pink Olive has been featured on The Today Show, New York Times, Forbes.com, DailyCandy, New York Daily News, Huffington Post, Timeout New York, Gotham, Brides, Country Living, Oprah.com, Decor8 and many more.